eclipse-kura/kura/docs/getting-started/install-kura.md

 where `<arch>` is one of the **supported architectures**: *x86_64*, *arm32*, and *arm64*.
 A generic Kura profile can work on systems that have available the dependencies listed in the [Kura dependencies](#kura-dependencies) section, and that have **at least one** physical ethernet interface.

-### RAM Assignent
+### Java Heap Memory Assignment
-Eclipse Kura's Generic profile incorporates an adaptive RAM allocation system during installation.
-The RAM allocation follows a formula based on your gateway's available memory.
-If your gateway has less than 1024MB of RAM, Kura will allocate 256MB.
-For gateways with more than 1024MB, one quarter of the total RAM will be allocated.
+Eclipse Kura's Generic profile incorporates an adaptive Heap Memory allocation system during installation.
+The allocation follows a formula based on your gateway's available memory.
+If your gateway has less than 1024MB of RAM, Kura will set -Xms and -Xmx to 256MB.
+For gateways with more than 1024MB, one quarter of the total RAM will be assigned to -Xms and -Xmx.

 ### Initial network configuration